k0pernicus/asteroids-gm2/README.md

 ## How to play

-Download Game Maker Studio 2, open the projet, and launch "Play".
+Download Game Maker Studio 2, open the projet, and click on "Play".

 ## Will be there any build in the future?